Blendify/blender-manual/blender_docs/manual/modeling/curves/editing/introduction.rst

    | Hotkey:   :kbd:`Ctrl-P`

-You can make other selected objects
-:ref:`children <object-parenting>` of one or three control points :kbd:`Ctrl-P`, as with mesh objects.
+You can make other selected objects :ref:`children <object-parenting>` of one or three control points :kbd:`Ctrl-P`, as with mesh objects.

 To select a mesh(that is in view) while editing a curve, :kbd:`Ctrl-P` click on it.
 Select either 1 or 3 control points, then :kbd:`Ctrl-RMB` the object and use :kbd:`Ctrl-P` to make a vertex parent.
 Selecting 3 control points will make the child follow the median point between the three vertices.
-An alternative would be to use a
-:doc:`Child of constraint </rigging/constraints/relationship/child_of>`
+An alternative would be to use a :doc:`Child of Constraint </rigging/constraints/relationship/child_of>`

 Hooks